arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wan-1300/tutorials/lora-message/lora-message.md

 ## Upload Sketch and Testing the Program

 Once we are finished with the code, we can upload the sketches to each board.
-At this point, we will need **two computers**, as we are going to write messages between them.
+At this point, we will need **two computers**, as we are going to exchange messages between them.
 When the code has been uploaded, **open the Serial Monitor on each computer**.

-If everything goes right, we should be able to write messages over the LoRa® network.
+If everything goes right, we should be able to write messages over the LoRa®-based network.
 This is done by simply typing a message in the Serial Monitor of either device, and hit "enter" once finished.
 This will store the entered message in a string called `message`.
 In the code, we also created a packet and printed `message` to it.
 This is done automatically after we have hit "enter", and should now be sent to the other device.

 >**Important:** the Serial Monitor needs to be open for both devices in order to send and receive messages.
 If we send a message from **Device #1**, we will need to have the Serial Monitor open on **Device #2**.